ScAAN/waterfrontmap/README.md

    a descriptive id.
 7. Add a legend near the top with the other legends.
 This should be very similar to the `fill-color` field in your layer.
-Make sure your layer has a descriptive id.
+Make sure your legend has a descriptive id.
-8. Find the `toggleableLayerIds` and `toggleableLegendIds` variables at the bottom of the `index.html` files.
-Add the layer id to `toggleableLayerIds` and the layer id : legend id pair to `toggleableLegendIds`.
+8. Find the `toggleableLayerIds`, `toggleableLegendIds`, and `dataNames` variables at the bottom of the `index.html` files.
+Add the layer id to `toggleableLayerIds`, the layer id : legend id pair to `toggleableLegendIds`, and the property name : some explanatory text pair to `dataNames`..
 9. That should be it!
 But it probably won't be.
 Your browser developer tools may help determine what's going on.
 Common issues are issues with the geojson's geography info (but step 2 should've helped you